Visiting the wine country is a great side trip to do when you're in San Francisco. It's beautiful and the wineries are so much fun to visit.

 You can sometimes get a free tasting if you buy a bottle of their wine.
 Ask.

-Mumm Napa is the place to stop if you like champagne and other sparkling varieties.
+Mumm in Napa is the place to stop if you like champagne and other sparkling varieties.

-Tasting: $40 to $48 per person, depending on which tasting option you choose.
+Tastings: $48 to $55 per person (and up), depending on which tasting option you choose.
 We also shared a yummy Artisan Cheese Tray ($25).
-Reservations are required.
+Reservations are recommended, but not required.
 Everyone in the group must be 21+.
 Up to 8 in a group.

 Tours: 2-hour tour of the vineyard and winery.
 Tours offered daily and include wine tasting of 5 wines and a cheese plate: $125 per person, must over 21.
 Limited to up to 6 people.
 Reservations required.